kaiban-ai/kaibanjs-docs/docs/use-cases/02-Trip Planning.md

 #### Outcome

 The result is a meticulously planned cultural journey that not only meets but exceeds the expectations of the discerning traveler.
-This integration of AgenticJS tools streamlines the planning process and elevates the quality of travel itineraries delivered to globetrotters.
+This integration of KaibanJS tools streamlines the planning process and elevates the quality of travel itineraries delivered to globetrotters.

 :::tip[Try it Out in the Playground!]
 Curious about how this solution comes together?
 Explore it interactively in our playground before getting into the details.
-[Try it now!](https://www.agenticjs.com/share/IeeoriFq3uIXlLkBjXbl)
+[Try it now!](https://www.kaibanjs.com/share/IeeoriFq3uIXlLkBjXbl)
 :::

 ![Results](https://res.cloudinary.com/dnno8pxyy/image/upload/v1723922871/Use_Case_-_Trip_Planning_pwy1bx.gif)

-By leveraging AgenticJS and its suite of intelligent agents, travel agencies and individuals can transform the way they plan trips, offering more personalized and engaging travel experiences with significantly reduced effort and increased accuracy.
+By leveraging KaibanJS and its suite of intelligent agents, travel agencies and individuals can transform the way they plan trips, offering more personalized and engaging travel experiences with significantly reduced effort and increased accuracy.

 ### Expected Benefits